Practical Activity for 11-14

 - Activity time 15 mins

-Use a lamp and a transparent dome attached to a globe to show how the path of the Sun across the sky is different in winter and summer.
+Use a lamp and a transparent dome attached to a globe to show how the path of the Sun across the sky varies over the year.

 This activity works best in a darkened room.